AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 ### Add the field

-In any database system, to link two tables together we use relations, here we need to add a ``Many2One`` relationship between ``Room`` and ``Address``:
+In any database system, to link two tables together we use relationships, here we need to add a ``Many2One`` relationship between ``Room`` and ``Address``:

 ```python